 The Sword & The Shield!

-We’ve successfully defended 99% of our members against eviction over the first three years of the campaign.
+We’ve successfully defended 99% of our members against eviction over the thirteen years of the campaign.